 Originally written by longtime New Yorker Chast who moved out of NY to raise her kids and then realized her daughter didn’t know what a block was!
 This is partly informative, partly humorous and full of great things that will make you think about (and remember, if that is your thing) the wacky, giant mess that is New York City.

 This may be one of my favorite time travel books.
-I hope it becomes a book.
+I hope it becomes a movie.
 The author is a screenwriter and there’s definitely some movie-like pacing in this book where you have to turn a page in the story to figure out what just happened.
 It’s complex and not worth explaining in detail but it’s basically a modern day time travel novel where “mistakes were made” that tries to look at the question about what would happen if you went back in time not too far and made some fairly large mistakes.
 Enjoyable read.

 Jenna’s booklist for last year had this on it.
 I like YA books, reading about diverse characters, and PUNK.
 This was a great book about a kid who has to move from the town she loves to a big city where she’s not sure she’s going to make friends and she doesn’t want to change her style.
 She gets along with her parents but has predictable disagreements with them.
 She writes zines, only sort of tries to fit in at her new school, and drinks a lot of coffee.
 I think all zinesters would really enjoy this book with its likeable characters and not totally predictable plot twists.